kulibraries/contrast/_posts/2019-10-07-meeting-notes.md

 ### Discussions
 #### Bystander Intervention training (Koseva)
 Boryana is in touch with a professor who teaches two-hour bystander intervention workshops.
-Given that instructors, hosts, and organizers are responsible for the [https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html](Carpentries Code of Conduct), she proposed holding one of these training sessions.
+Given that instructors, hosts, and organizers are responsible for the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html), she proposed holding one of these training sessions.
 She will send a poll to determine the best date; then we will look for a space.

 #### Debrief recent instructor training
 Elizabeth and Matt discussed some takeaways from their September instructor training.
 The sessions were interactive and hands-on, which wasn't really expected from a Zoom workshop.
 The Carpentries do a good job of modeling norms for virtual meetings, including all participants having their video on.
 Checkout sessions for October are getting full, and scheduling earlier just makes sure the process gets done.
 All certified instructors in the group are available for support for checkout activities.